Featured Posts

 Once the amount of money being lost or spent becomes obvious, the impetus to contact a solution seller becomes very strong.

-3. Winning the Comparison Game with a Total Cost of Ownership Tool
+3. Win the Comparison Game with a Total Cost of Ownership Tool

 The total cost of ownership (TCO) takes into account not just the initial purchase price, but the annual outlay for operations, maintenance, and upgrades.
 Few buyers look beyond the purchase price as they deliberate between two options; many sellers do likewise.